dereuromark/cakephp-ide-helper/docs/Annotations.md

 This way your VCS would not commit before those annotations are all in line.

 ## Writing your own annotators
-Just extend the shell on application level, add your command and create your own Annotator class:
+Just extend the command on application level, add your command and create your own Annotator class:
 ```php
 class MyAnnotator extends AbstractAnnotator {